flik/vmap/README.md

 ## Installation

 Apache rewrite module must be enable.

+PDO and mysql and mysqli extentions must be enabled

 Just clone the project in in your www or htdocs directory.

 Go into laravel folder